Buy Term and Invest the Difference

 Bank On Yourself

-You could know the minimum value of your policy in any given year, as well as the minimum income you could be able to take from the plan and for how long you could take it.
+You can know the minimum guaranteed value of your policy in any given year, as well as the minimum income you could take from the plan and for how long you could take it.
 To find out what your numbers could be, request a free Bank On Yourself Analysis here.

 Invest the Difference

-If you “invest the difference” in stocks and mutual funds, you have no way of knowing how much money you’ll have when you need it, because there is no way to predict a stock market timeline.
-Furthermore, if you are investing in your own retirement plan, you are subject to strict 401k withdrawal rules.
+If you “invest the difference” in stocks and mutual funds, you have no way of knowing how much money you’ll have when you need it, because there is no way to know the value of your investments next year OR in 30 years.
+Furthermore, if you are investing inside your retirement plan, you are subject to strict 401k withdrawal rules.